portworx/px-docs/scheduler/kubernetes/Logmanagement-fluentd and S3.md

             path: /mnt

 ```
 This configuration would enable cluster level logging for the Portworx Pods and publish those logs to an S3 bucket.

-If you would like to setup an Elastic search cluster to ingest the Portworx and the Kubernetes cluster logs please follow the instructions as below.
+The logs would be retained for 91 days in the S3 bucket.